All images on ObamaCareFacts.com are public domain

 You've heard of ObamaCare, but what is ObamaCare exactly?
-ObamaCare (also known as Health Care reform) is a national health care plan aimed at reforming the American health care system.
+ObamaCare (AKA The Affordable Care Act) is a US law aimed at reforming the American health care system.
 ObamaCare's main focus is on providing more Americans with access to affordable health insurance, improving the quality of health care and health insurance, regulating the health insurance industry, and reducing health care spending in the US.

 (What is ObamaCare?
 President Obama Portrait Public Domain by WhiteHouse.org)

 The Politics of ObamaCare

 President Obama may have signed the Affordable Care Act into law, but the truth is ObamaCare is the result of decades of ideas from both sides of the isle and the health care industry.
 The idea of an individual mandate was first presented by current opponents of the law the Heritage Foundation in 1989.
 ObamaCare itself was in fact modeled after "Romney Care", which is the nickname for the health care reform law implemented in the State of Massachusetts by then Governor Mitt Romney.